Kyle-celis/kimfresh/README.md

 # KimFresh: IoT-Based Kimchi Management System

-An integrated web and mobile-based system for managing kimchi distribution in Bacolod City.
+An integrated web and mobile-based system for managing kimchi distribution in Bacolod City with IoT temperature and humidity monitoring.

 ## Components